ubccr/ccrdocs/pages/software/march.md

 - When running `sbatch` or `srun` you need to set `--export=HOME,TERM`
 - Interactive job submission via `salloc` requires `--no-shell`
-- Ensure all your sbatch scripts has this at the top: `#!/bin/bash -l`
+- Ensure all your sbatch scripts have this at the top: `#!/bin/bash -l`
 - Make sure you're NOT pinning any ccrsoft release in `~/.modulerc`

 Example of submitting an interactive job on the Grace Hopper nodes: